 Payments: As a courtesy to club members, Junior Member dues may be split into payment options (see below) if needed.
 The Bi-Annual payment option does not release the member from paying full membership dues for any reason.
 If the January payment is not received, the membership will be flagged with USFS as “not in good standing”.
 Dues for all other membership categories are payable at once.
 Full Club Membership dues may be paid in the following increments:

-Annual – paid in full - due July 1, 2020
+Annual – paid in full - due July 1.

-Bi-Annual – half due on July 1, 2020 and the other half due January 1, 2021
+Bi-Annual – half due on July 1 and the other half due on January 1

 Member in good standing: To remain a club member in good standing, all payments and service hours must be made by the dates listed, or club ice privileges, show/event participation, and voting privileges will be suspended until the account is brought current.

-Media Release: Members of the Cache Valley Figure Skating Club are asked to complete a Media Release Form for the 2019-20 skating season.
+Media Release: Members of the Cache Valley Figure Skating Club are asked to complete a Media Release Form for the current skating season.
 Release is for photographs, video and interviews that may be released, shown and printed to various media throughout the skating season as well as the CVFSC web site.

 Code of Conduct